briansunter/graph/site/content/pages/algorithms-boot-camp.md

 ## How the Bootcamp Works

-I built out a complete outline for every algorithm topic here [algorithms-boot-camp/study-guide]({{< ref "algorithms-boot-camp/study-guide" >}})
+I built out a complete outline for every algorithm topic here [algorithms-boot-camp-study-guide]({{< ref "algorithms-boot-camp-study-guide" >}})

-The [complete guide]({{< ref "algorithms-boot-camp/study-guide" >}}) of what I plan to learn is extensive, so I'm building it out in public as a series of 3-month long "boot camp" learning sprints.
+The [complete guide]({{< ref "algorithms-boot-camp-study-guide" >}}) of what I plan to learn is extensive, so I'm building it out in public as a series of 3-month long "boot camp" learning sprints.

 There's a curriculum for the next 3-months on this page, so people will know what to expect and can give their input on what they want to see.